gehtsoft/forex-connect/samples/Windows/cs/dotnet45/NonTableManagerSamples/PrintTable/ReadMe.txt

 Building the application
 ==================================================================================
-In order to build this application you will need MS Visual Studio 2005 or later and .NET framework 2.0 or 4.0.
+In order to build this application you will need MS Visual Studio 2015 and .NET framework 4.5 or later.
 You can download .NET framework from http://msdn.microsoft.com/en-us/netframework/ To build the application run fxbuild.bat.
 To compile the application into a debug build set argument "debug" via command line.